subsquid/sqd-network/specifications/chain-spec.md

 ### Archive logical requirements

 - Archive is run for particular blockchain network.
+- Archive should be run using a predefined docker images.
 - Archive should be able to process data extraction requests and return a proper response that will be validated.
 Requests and responses should meet a predefined format.
 - Archive owner should stake a minimum required subsquid tokens to join the Archive set.
 - Archive owner should pass a registration process to join the Archive set.
+It should be possible to pass attestation in case archive is based on the predfined docker images mentioned above.
 - Archive should get reward for valid work.
 - Archive misbehavior should be punished.